2davecollins/rowplux/README.md

     note for second and subsequent startRecording stopRecording cycles the api throws an error

     reciever not registered this requires further investigating.

+### hasPermissions
+This call will check device has permission to use geolocation A message will return if permission is denied by the user this is applicable for android marshmallow and later.

+rowplux.hasPermissions(hasPermissionSuccess);

+No error callback.

+No params required.

+success data {

+    type:"hasPermissions",
+    status: true or false
+    message:"has permission geolocation" or "permission denied geolocation" }

+### isEnabled
+This call will check if Bluetooth is enabled it will also check if geolocation permission has been granted.
+A request to turn on permission may be prompted.
+A message will return if permission is denied by the user this is applicable for android marshmallow and later.

+rowplux.isEnabled(isEnabledSuccess);

+No error callback.
+No params required.

+success data {

+    type:"isEnabled",
+    status: true or false
+    bluetoothOn:true or false,
+    message:Bluetooth on or Bluetooth off
+}